 Elected officials from each of the 338 federal ridings become members of the House of Commons that go to Ottawa and fight for our rights.
 Literally.

 Minority governments take place when no party has more than half the seats in the House of Commons.
-The party forming the government still has the most seats compared to the others.
+Most of the time, the party forming the government* still has the most seats compared to the others.

 All of the government ministers under the Prime Minister's authority.